guilhem13/KnowLedgeGraph3/Readme.md

 ***

 ## Entrypoint /getner
-(This feature is not available with the dockerfile.For thath you need to create a shared volume to put the "credentials file" at runtime like that => docker run -v $HOME/.aws/credentials:/home/app/.aws/credentials:ro projetpythonapi )It's recommanded to not use the dockerfile to this entrypoint !
+(This feature is not available with the dockerfile.
+For that you need to create a shared volume to put the "credentials file" at runtime like that => docker run -v $HOME/.aws/credentials:/home/app/.aws/credentials:ro projetpythonapi )It's recommanded to not use the dockerfile to this entrypoint !